Kris434/sql_projektSQL/README.md

 FROM jezyki JOIN uzytkownicy
 ON jezyki.Jezyk = uzytkownicy.Jezyk
 JOIN panstwa ON panstwa.Panstwo = uzytkownicy.Panstwo
-WHERE panstwa.Kontynent LIKE "Ameryka Polnocna"
+WHERE panstwa.Kontynent LIKE "Ameryka Pol%"
-	OR panstwa.Kontynent LIKE "Ameryka Poludniowa"
-	AND jezyki.Rodzina != 'indoeuropejska'
+	AND jezyki.Rodzina NOT LIKE 'indoeuropejska'
 GROUP BY jezyki.Jezyk
-ORDER BY `Uzytkownicy`  DESC
+ORDER BY `Uzytkownicy`  DESC LIMIT 6
-LIMIT 6
 ```